fuycadw/TurboClient/README.md

-Turbo Client | FTP FTPES SFTP
+Turbo Client | FTP FTPS SFTP
 ============

 Turbo Client is a FTP, FTPS, FTPES and SFTP client for Android.